ainsleys/derivadex-api-docs/source/includes/main.md

 ## Operator API <> Auditor

 As mentioned in the [Auditor API](#auditor-api) section above, the Auditor is an abstraction that exposes a more convenient and familiar API for programmatic traders.
-It's connects more directly to the DerivaDEX Operator API's transaction log WebSocket endpoint.
-This endpoint provides a snapshot of the Sparse Merkle Tree and streaming transaction's that transition the state of this data store.
-Technically, to trade on DerivaDEX you won't need to understand all of these details as this has been abstracted away using the setup presented above.
+It"s connects more directly to the DerivaDEX Operator API"s transaction log WebSocket endpoint.
+This endpoint provides a snapshot of the Sparse Merkle Tree and streaming transaction"s that transition the state of this data store.
+Technically, to trade on DerivaDEX you won"t need to understand all of these details as this has been abstracted away using the setup presented above.
 However, if you are interested in 1) learning more about how the system works, 2) considering rewriting the Auditor, or
 3) exploring connecting to the Operator API directly, you should read on to best understand